-She has interviewed many of New York’s chefs and restaurateurs which led her to delve into culture behind food and develop her own food & travel series,
+She has interviewed many of New York’s chefs and restaurateurs which led her to delve into culture behind food and develop her first food & travel series,

 Her most recent project is a cooking series, Put Your Best Fish Forward.
-Teaching consumers how to buy, cook and enjoy responsibly caught seafood.
+It will teach consumers how to buy, cook and enjoy sustainable seafood.

 Television, Theater, Media and Publications

 Her New York Theater highlights include Peculiar Works Project, OFFstage: The East Village Fragments, a lead role in Sherri Heller's, Mother's and Daughter's, and the other lead in the female version of The Odd Couple.

 She was the face of the New York Central show, as their, "Sex in the City" reporter.

 Her personal sports background evolved into sports journalism and producing various sports content.

 Michael-Ann co-wrote the 'Sporting America' column for General Media Inc., interviewing many sports celebrities, and later wrote a column called, Mikey’s Picks, for Femmefan.com a weekly article of her NFL picks.